 I’ve been making this asparagus quiche recipe for years.
 This is not a traditional quiche, as it lacks a custard filling and proper crust, but the flavor is delicious, and you won’t miss the carbs!
 While this quiche dish is perfect for breakfast or brunch, it also makes a lovely light weeknight meal.
 This is also perfect to have on hand for a quick breakfast when one of us is dashing out in the morning

 What’s in this asparagus quiche?

-This version has asparagus, mushrooms and Jarlsberg cheese, but you can substitute another cheese if you wish.
-Swiss, Gouda or even a combination of cheeses would work well.
-A hint of thyme, white pepper and nutmeg give it a nice flavor.
+Since it’s “crustless”, there’s no need to make a pie crust.
+This crustless quiche recipe has fresh asparagus, mushrooms and Jarlsberg cheese, but you can substitute another cheese if you wish.
+Swiss cheese or Gruyere cheese would work well.
+But why not try goat cheese or a sharp cheddar?
+Finally, a hint of thyme, white pepper, and nutmeg give it a nice flavor.

 - 1 small onion, chopped

 - 2 cups asparagus, trimmed and cut into 1" pieces. (about 8 ounces)

 - 1 1/2 cups large eggs, beaten.
 (About 5-6 eggs)

 - 2 cups Jarlsberg cheese, grated.
 (About 8 ounces)

 - Heat oven to 350 degrees F. Grease a 9" deep pie dish.

 - In a saute pan, over a medium heat, melt butter and olive oil.
 Add onions and saute 3-4 minutes, until soft and translucent.